Studying the Continuum of Cancer Care through Linking Primary Data

-Currently it is not possible in the health care system to link the detailed patient data from General Practice to hospital data for cancer patients.
+Currently, it is not possible in the health care system to link the detailed patient data from General Practice to hospital or registry data for cancer patients.
 Consequently, the care given to cancer patients by General Practitioners and other primary health care professionals is unseen by other health services.
 Therefore, this data is also unavailable for health services research that aims to improve patient care.

 Professor Jon Emery, Herman Professor of Primary Care Cancer Research